UniPassID/Unipass-Wallet-Contract/README.md

 ## ModuleMain

-The Entrypoint of Unipass Wallet.
+The Entrypoint of UniPass Wallet.

 ### Constructor